 I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

-I’d never used it before, so for this article, I wanted to really put it through it’s paces and really see if it’s worth it for the casual gamer.
+I’ve never used it before, so for this article, I wanted to really put it through its paces and see if it’s worth it for the casual gamer.

 Longtime NVIDIA Shield users have probably seen the NVIDIA Games row on your home screen.
-From there you can launch both GeForce Now and GameStream, which we’ll cover separately.
+From there, you can launch GeForce Now and GameStream, which we’ll cover separately.

 You may even have tried the Beta version of GeForce Now when it launched in 2013 under its former name, NVIDIA GRID.